scalyr/helm-scalyr/README.md

 - The [Kubernetes monitor](https://app.scalyr.com/monitors/kubernetes) enables the Agent to monitor Kubernetes clusters.
 - The [Kubernetes Events monitor](https://app.scalyr.com/monitors/kubernetes-events) collects events from the Kubernetes API server for all nodes except master.

-We implement the Kubernetes-recommended node-level logging architecture, running the Agent as a DaemonSet in your cluster.
-The DaemonSet runs an Agent pod on each node, and collects logs from other pods on the node.
+We implement the Kubernetes-recommended node-level logging architecture.
+The Agent runs as a DaemonSet.
+An Agent pod runs on each node and collects logs from other pods on the node.

-By default, the Agent collects pod logs and container metrics for all nodes, and *Kubernetes Events* for all nodes except master.
-You can also install the Agent as a Deployment to monitor other parts of the infrastructure, for example a hosted database service.
-See "Configuration" below.
+By default, the Agent collects pod logs and container metrics for all nodes, and Kubernetes Events for all nodes except master.
+You can install the Agent to monitor other parts of the infrastructure, for example a hosted database service.

 ## Installation